 Where disputes arise between two agencies regarding the financial or programmatic responsibility for special education, the final determination will be made by the State Board of Education.
-An AEA or LEA may appeal a decision to the State Board of Education.
-The decision of the state board is final.
-The state also has a provision for an ombudsman to settle disputes between state agencies (Iowa Code Chapter 2C).
-The Directors of the agencies in dispute initiate a referral to this office.
+An AEA or local education agency may appeal a decision to the State Board of Education.
+The decision of the State Board is final.
+The state also has provision for an ombudsman to settle disputes between state agencies.
+The directors of the agencies in dispute initiate a referral to this office.